sikenman/MemoryGame/README.md

 ## Features of MemoryGame
 - Classic memory game of levels 4 × 4 and 4 × 5.
   - Make use of a 2D array to load the games.
+  - Once game is over, user can start either of the two possible games.
 - Two sets of emojis are available at each level.
   - Set of flags emojis.
   - Set of miscellaneous emojis.
 - Random sets of emojis are selected at runtime.
 - Different color schemes for each game level.
 - Animation of cards when clicking on them.
-  - CSS animation toggle based on [showAnimation] boolean variable.
+  - CSS animation toggle based on **showAnimation** boolean variable.
 - The game over modal dialog box is shown when the user completes the game.
+- The game level saved using **window.sessionStorage**.
 - Emoji (🌍) is used as favicon.

 ## JavaScript features used